James-Oswald/jamesoswald.dev/content/profiles.md

 ## Research Profiles

 Please note the following platforms may have incorrect information on my publications.
-The best way to see a fully correct and curated list is [on my CV](/documents/CV.pdf).
+The best way to see a fully correct and curated list is on my Google Scholar or [DBLP](https://dblp.org/pid/337/9226.html).

 {{< fa fa-orcid "ORCID" "https://orcid.org/0000-0003-1195-4793" >}}